Sh1vT/carhelp/README.md

-# 🌟 Welcome to Car-Help! 🌟
+# 🌟 Welcome to MotoFix! 🌟

 (The name is subject to change of-course...)
 This is the client-side application, designed to help users find their nearest mechanics and contact them for assistance.
 It utilizes a centralized and scalable database provided by Firebase Firestore and is written completely in flutter.
 We made this app to explore Flutter's complex UI navigation and state management while learning a bit about databases.